Fgusavac/STM32-Treasure-hunt/README.md

 ### 📖 Overview
-This module forms the **Treasure Map & Music** component of a pirate minigame Players interact through **two external buttons**, responding to prompts delivered over **USART**.
+This module forms the **Treasure Map & Music** component of a pirate minigame.
+Players interact through **two external buttons**, responding to prompts delivered over **USART**.
 Correct responses reveal sections of a treasure map on the LED matrix and play segments of the *Pirates of the Caribbean* theme.

 - ✅ Correct input → map progresses + partial theme segment plays